All in the Mix

 The Lonely Genius of Tristano

 It is easy to listen to Tristano’s entire issued output, which is something you cannot say of most other major pianists of the 50’s.
-(Admittedly, Herbie Nichols, The Legendary Hassan and Oscar Dennard have even less documentation.)
-There is only one proper Tristano trio record, the informally recorded and posthumously released Manhattan Studio, and it is just wonderful.
+(Probably only Herbie Nichols, The Legendary Hassan and Oscar Dennard have even less documentation.)
+There is just one proper Tristano trio record, the informally recorded and posthumously released Manhattan Studio, and it is just wonderful.
 (In particular, the first eight bars of “Lover Man” are heartbreaking.)

 I immediately made a copy of the tape and listened to it quite a bit.
-The Tristano in my own playing comes from this recording.
+The large portion of Tristano in my own playing comes mainly from this recording.
 However, eventually all my cassettes got lost in various moves and the digital revolution, so I sadly don’t have it any more.
 [Update: thanks to this post, I have it again.]

 In 1994, part of that tape came out as Note to Note.
 Not only were the songs resequenced, but Carol Tristano overdubbed some unexciting drums, making it a bogus trio record.
 Apparently covering up the sound of the metronome was the producer’s concern, so the drums are mixed quite loud.
 Not only is this process a violation of any common sense in terms of how an improvising jazz group should play together, but the mix makes the tone of the piano and the bass quite weak and distant.
 Tristano himself wanted overdubbed drums for this recording, and, of course, the successful reference for overdubbing in the Tristano universe is “Line Up.”
 But what worked there doesn’t work here, because the bass and drums must play together at first for real swing and these overdubbed drums obscure the other instruments.